Creamy Potato Bacon Soup

 Once you have all the ingredients, it’s time to make this Creamy Potato Bacon Soup happen!

-First, cook the bacon.
+First, we will need to cook the bacon, unless you are using ready-cooked bacon (which works as well).
 There are two ways to make this:

-Next, bring butter, reserved bacon grease, and flour to a large pot.
+Next, bring butter and flour to a large pot or a Dutch oven 6qt or larger.
 Set heat to medium high and stir to combine.
 Immediately after that, add milk and chicken broth and bring to a boil.

 Once soup boils, add potatoes and salt.
 We will be adding more salt later but we are adding salt here to season the potatoes while they boil.